AI PR Descriptions: From Diff to Reviewable

 What this covers

-A reliable workflow for using an AI coding tool — Claude Code, Cursor, or Codex — to turn a finished branch into a PR description that a reviewer will actually open and read.
+A reliable workflow for using an AI coding tool (Claude Code, Cursor, or Codex) to turn a finished branch into a PR description a reviewer will actually open and read.
 The pain: most AI-generated PR bodies are either three bullets of feat: did the thing boilerplate, or a hallucinated test plan describing tests that don’t exist.
-This guide is the prompt structure, the verification pass, and the edit-in-place habit that produces PR descriptions reviewers prefer to your hand-written ones.
+This guide is the prompt structure, the verification pass, and the edit-in-place habit that produces PR descriptions reviewers prefer over hand-written ones.

 • Diff scoping: feed only the diff against the merge base, not the whole repo.

-• Structured body: Summary / Why / Test plan / Risks — same four sections every time.
+• Structured body: Summary / Why / Test plan / Risks, the same four sections every time.

-• Verification pass: a second prompt that fact-checks the test plan against actual test files.
+• Verification pass: a second check that reconciles the test plan against the actual test files in the diff.

 Who this is for

 Engineers shipping more than one PR a day, especially on teams where review SLA matters.
-Also senior reviewers who keep bouncing PRs back with “what does this actually change?” — a structured AI-assisted PR body fixes the upstream problem.
-If your team has a code review workflow already, this slots in as the step right before “open PR.”
+Also senior reviewers who keep bouncing PRs back with “what does this actually change?”
+A structured AI-assisted PR body fixes that problem at the source.
+If your team already runs a pre-commit review workflow, this slots in as the step right before “open PR.”

 When to reach for it

-Reach for it on any non-trivial PR — more than three files changed, or any change touching public APIs or data.
+Reach for it on any non-trivial PR: more than three files changed, or any change touching public APIs or data.
 Skip it on one-line typo fixes; the PR body is shorter than the prompt.
-Especially valuable for refactor PRs and dependency-bump PRs where the diff is large but the intent is small.
+It is especially valuable for refactor PRs and dependency-bump PRs, where the diff is large but the intent is small.

 Before you start

-• The branch is rebased on main (or your default branch) and the diff is clean — no merge commits cluttering the history.
+• The branch is rebased on main (or your default branch) and the diff is clean, with no merge commits cluttering the history.

 • Tests pass locally on the branch.
 If they don’t, fix that first; an AI PR body won’t paper over red CI.